-By January 28, the LEA must have completed its diligent search.
+By January 31, the LEA must have completed its diligent search.

-Perform multiple internet searches - including for the county and municipalities - and tap district office personnel knowledge of the region.
+Perform multiple internet searches - including for the county and municipalities - and tap district office personnel knowledge of the region by circulating an office email.
 Save evidence of searches for monitoring.